Foundation Programs Provided FREE

 Community Health & Wellness Education

 One of the most popular Foundation programs is the Community Health & Wellness Education program.
 The goal of the program is to provide the community with up-to-date information on diverse and timely topics that cover a wide array of issues.
 Attendance is robust, with the Foundation’s William & Grace Walker Conference Room often filled to capacity.
+Recent topics like Teen Suicide Prevention, Medicare 101, Elder Care Law and CPR, are illustrative of the variety of offerings.

-- Dr. H.W.
+- H.W.
 Fraley Memorial Lecture

 - Heatherlyn A. Marshall Memorial Lecture